Turkey meatball casserole with cauliflower baked in a creamy white sauce, a hearty and delicious bake served with potatoes.

 - more parsley to sprinkle on top

-Clean the cauliflower and divide into florets, cut the stem into small cubes.
+- Clean the cauliflower and divide it into florets, cut the stem into small cubes.
 Bring a pot of water to a boil, add some salt and the cauliflower.
 Bring to a boil again and cook the cauliflower for 5 minutes or until al dente.
 Drain but reserve the cooking liquid.
 Measure 500 ml/ 2 ¼ cups of it in a jug.
-Stir in the organic vegetable stock powder, if you are using it.
+Stir in the stock powder or cube while the cooking water is still hot.

-In a large bowl mix together the turkey ground meat, finely grated potato, breadcrumbs, mustard, finely chopped onion, grated garlic cloves, finely chopped parsley, thyme and sage, lightly beaten egg, 1 teaspoon salt and some pepper.
-For about 20 meatballs, about the size of a golf ball.
+- In a large bowl mix together the turkey ground meat, finely grated potato, breadcrumbs, mustard, finely chopped onion, grated garlic cloves, finely chopped parsley, thyme, and sage, lightly beaten egg, 1 teaspoon salt, and some pepper.
+Form about 20 meatballs, about the size of a golf ball.

 - Heat the oil in a non-stick or cast-iron pan and brown the meatballs on all sides, working in batches.
 It should take about 10 minutes per batch.
 They should be nicely browned and almost cooked through.
 They will finish cooking in the oven.

 - In the meantime preheat the oven to 180 degrees Celsius/ 350 degrees Fahrenheit and make the white sauce.